 Third-party logistics (3PL) manage stock for multiple companies, so they need the WMS software to help ensure that consumers’ orders are kept separately and managed independently.
 Wholesale distributors also use WMSes to manage their extensive inventory and streamline labor costs.

-The healthcare and food and beverage industries also require the assistance of a WMS to help accommodate the unique needs of their products that can spoil or expire and ensure that they are placed in a suitable location to be shipped on time.
+The healthcare and food and beverage industries also require the assistance of a WMS to accommodate the unique needs of their products, which can spoil or expire, and ensure that they are placed in a suitable location to be shipped on time.

 Difference Between Enterprise Resource Planning (ERP) and WMS